with the O'Dive system

 - Set the PpO2 value of the high set-point (closed circuit decompression)

-- Plan the open circuit decompression using Nitrox richer in oxygen, with a possibility to set the value between 40%O2 and 100%O2
+- Plan the open circuit decompression using Nitrox richer in oxygen, with a possibility to set the value up to 100%O2

 - For air dives, plan the use of Trimix as bottom gas.
 After setting the value of %He, the application gives the optimal value of %O2 depending on CCR or OCR mode